It can be easy for bankers to be spooked by the prospect of cannabis banking.

 Cannabis’ federal classification as a Schedule 1 controlled substance has made it a draw for all sorts of unsavory characters.
 The legal market further presents a new temptation for bad actors looking to cash in by attaching themselves to legal businesses as investors, partners, or suppliers.
 Others may try to obfuscate the true nature of their business, as in the case of a cannabis operator in Oklahoma who recently pled guilty to cash structuring and making false statements to his financial institutions to hide the true nature of his business.

 Cash-intensive businesses can pose several challenges, including public safety, the mechanics of cash handling, and general hygiene itself.
 And because the cannabis market existed as a cash business long before legalization, legacy cash is of particular concern.
 Dollars buried in people’s backyards, so to speak, want to find their way into the legal banking system.
-A strong BSA/AML compliance program is essential to ensure that funds coming into the credit union are from legal cannabis operations.
+A strong BSA/AML compliance program is essential to ensure that funds coming into the bank or credit union are from legal cannabis operations.

 Don't Get Spooked — There's a Safe Path Forward

-Despite these and other perils, numerous credit unions across the U.S. are successfully serving cannabis-related businesses today.
+Despite these and other perils, numerous financial institutions across the U.S. are successfully serving cannabis-related businesses today.
 They have taken steps to identify the risks and put processes in place to mitigate them.
 Not only are they living up to their mission of serving legal businesses in their communities, but they are also gaining the financial rewards of this line of business.
 Are you ready to tame the ghosts and goblins of cannabis banking and join them?

 This article originally appeared in CU Insight on October 29, 2021